Instructions before your surgical appointment

 If you are a smoker, please stop smoking at least 4 weeks prior to your scheduled surgery date.

-Feel free to bring your favourite portable music CD with private headphones (including for sedation appointment).
+Feel free to bring your favorite portable music with private headphones..

 Expect discomfort anywhere from 2- 4 days after surgery.
 You may wish to take the remainder of the day off from work.